georlav/recipes/README.md

 # Recipes
 A simple app that fetches puppy recipes from various providers and prints them to the standard output.
-Please use them to cook for your puppy and not your puppy.
+Use those recipes to cook for your puppy and not your puppy.

 ##  Providers